Jeremy Balfour: Electoral Politics

+Member of the Scottish Parliament

-In the 2016 Scottish Parliament election, Balfour stood for the Scottish Parliament as the Conservative candidate for Midlothian North and Musselburgh, where he came third.
+In the 2016 Scottish Parliament election, Balfour stood as the Conservative candidate for Midlothian North and Musselburgh, where he came third with 6,267 votes (18.1%).
 He was instead elected from the Lothian regional list.

-Parliamentary career

 Shortly after being elected, Balfour became Scottish Conservative spokesperson for childcare and early years and joined the Equal Opportunities Committee of the Scottish Parliament.

-Throughout his time in office, Balfour has consistently raised issues relating to people with Disabilities.
-In 2021, Balfour was the Scottish Conservative Deputy Party Spokesperson on Equalities and Deputy Party Spokesperson on Older People.

 In 2018, Balfour came under pressure to resign as the Scottish Conservative's welfare spokesperson for suggesting that terminally-ill people who don't die within three years should be re-assessed for benefits.
 He refused to apologise for the remarks, but was forced to withdraw the amendment to the Social Security (Scotland) Bill.

+Balfour served as the Scottish Conservatives' Deputy Social Security, Housing and Equalities Spokesperson.

 Balfour was awarded 'Speech of the Year' by Holyrood Magazine in June 2019 for a speech on the 70th anniversary of the NHS.

 November 2020 was the 25th anniversary of the Disability Discrimination Act coming into law.
 Balfour stated his opinion that more needs to be done to help disabled people into work in society.

-Balfour is the convenor of the Cross-Party Group in the Scottish Parliament on Disability, and co-convenor of the Cross-Party Group in the Scottish Parliament on Funerals and Bereavement.
+Balfour is the convenor of the Cross-Party Group (CPG) in the Scottish Parliament on Disability, the CPG on Funerals and Bereavement, and the CPG on Older People, Age and Ageing, and Co-convenes the CPG on Volunteering.
 Balfour is also the member of many other cross-party groups entering on sport, disability, education and on matters relating to equality.

 On 12 January 2022, Balfour called for Boris Johnson to resign as Conservative party leader and Prime Minister over the Westminster lockdown parties controversy along with a majority of Scottish Conservative MSPs.

+Resignation from the Scottish Conservatives and subsequent activity

+On 22 August 2025, Balfour announced his resignation from the Scottish Conservatives.
+In a statement, he said: "I no longer feel that the party has a positive platform to offer the people of Scotland.
+I have found that there is little interest from the leadership in genuine policy innovation, particularly across the social justice and social security portfolio.
+Increasingly, decisions seem to be made by advisors who lack experience, while senior MSP colleagues are ignored.”
+Additionally, Balfour said that the party had “fallen into the trap of reactionary politics where a positive, proactive agenda for real change has been rejected in favour of allowing policies to be dictated by what other parties are saying and chasing cheap headlines”.
+Prior to resigning, Balfour had been selected as the Conservative candidate in May to contest the new Edinburgh North Western constituency at the 2026 Scottish Parliament election.

+He ruled out joining Reform UK, and said at the time he was yet to consider standing in the 2026 election.

+In September 2025, Balfour confirmed that he would seek re-election as an independent on the redrawn Edinburgh and Lothians East regional list.